-Neofinetia falcata is arguably the first orchid ever to be grown as a house plant in Japan in the 1600’s.
-It is also known as the Samurai Orchid, as Shogun Tokugawa Ienari fell in love with the plant and it is rumored that samurai would help in searching and collecting the plants from the mountains.
+The Neofinetia falcata is the first orchid ever to be grown as a house plant in Japan in the 1600’s.
+It is also known as the Samurai Orchid, as Shogun Tokugawa Ienari fell in love with the plant in the late 1800's.
+It is rumored that samurai would help in searching and collecting the plants from the mountains.
 It is one of the world’s highest priced orchid (depending on the rarity of each variety), with a history of some plants selling for $100,000+.
+Of course now-a-days through cultivation there is a wide variety of prices and this has become one of the most popular orchids amongst collectors.
 Neofinetias are enjoyed as bonsai are, for the foliage and the overall presentation of the plant.
 In Japan, it is said that the key to growing them is to enjoy the plant everyday of the year, not just for the flowers.
-They generally flower in June and July, and have a very sweet fragrance (somewhat like Jasmine) that is strongest at dusk and dawn.
+They generally flower in June and July, and have a very sweet fragrance (somewhat like Jasmine or Indian Gardenia) that is strongest at dusk and dawn.

 All in all, the Neofinetia is an easy plant to cultivate and flower, and makes for a great addition to any orchid collection.
 And like so many others, you may end up growing primarily Neofinetia falcata once the bug really kicks in!